Singapore-Hawkers-Markets & Restaurants

 Get lots of photos and selfies of everyone enjoying their food, have fun, be creative and silly...

 Make sure you include a nice photo of the Stall or Stalls, it’s name, location and address along with your incredible food photos when you post online.
-It helps the Stall owners, so make a mini advertisement out of it.
+It helps the Stahl owners, so make a mini advertisement out of it.

 VIDEO TIP 1- Setup your Smartphone for 4K video and keep videos short, 10-20 seconds.
 When shooting videos, slowly move your camera around your subject or slowly move in closer to the subject for a more cinematic look.